-For the laws of rest of the states, check out Drivinglaws.
+For radar detector laws on the rest of the states, check out Drivinglaws.

 Is it illegal to have a radar detector if you work in a military base?

-As you already now, using radar detector is generally allowed.
-However, using it in a military base is strictly forbidden!
-This applies on all radar detectors that are visible (there are hidden radar detectors).
-If you work in a military base, or you are planning to enter into it, you must remove your radar detector.
+If you work in a military base, or you are planning to enter one, you must remove your radar detector.

-A good thing is that an officer will ask for you to remove it, so you won’t be fined.
-Due to the fact all military bases have checkpoints, you cannot enter into a base with a radar detector.
+Most of the time, an officer will ask you to remove it so you won’t be fined.
+Due to the fact all military bases have checkpoints, you can’t enter into a base with a radar detector.
 Remember that hiding a radar detector and entering the base is breaking the law.

 Is it illegal to have a radar detector in a commercial vehicle?

-Is it illegal to have a radar detector mounted on windshield?
+Is it illegal to have a radar detector mounted on your car windshield?

-It is recommended to install it on your dash or on the sun visor.
-Police officers always see a radar detector on a windshield, so a ticket and violation might easily come your way.
-Good thing, there are radar detectors that are designed to be concealed, so a police officer won’t even notice them.
+It is recommended to install it on your dash or the sun visor.
+Cops always see a radar detector on a windshield, so a ticket and violation might easily come your way.
+Good thing, there are radar detectors that are designed to be concealed, so a cop won’t even notice them.

 Radar Jammer Laws

 While a radar jammer is different from a radar detector, it’s helpful to know the laws about it too.
 This is especially because the two devices are often used together to avoid speeding tickets.